csci-1301/csci-1301.github.io/lectures/160_foreach/readme.md

 - You should use `foreach` statement whenever you want to process only one element in each iteration.

 ### Example 1
 In the following example, we define an array of strings.
 Then, using the foreach statement, we print all the element of the array in the console.
-Not that to access the elements we **do not use indexes**.
+Note that to access the elements we **do not use indexes**.
 ```
 string[] countries = { "USA", "Iran", "China", "Germany", "Canada" };
 Console.WriteLine("Here is the list of eligible countries:");